Rihanna Shooting New Music Video, Told To ‘Shut Up’ About Trump By Azealia Banks

 Banks went as far as comparing hopes that the President fails to “getting on an airplane and hoping the pilot crashes.”
 In what was interpreted as a response to Banks’ post, Rihanna later shared a black-and-white photo of herself with the caption, “the face you make when you a immigrant.”
 The “Sex With Me” singer also featured hashtags, #stayawayfromthechickens and #saveourhens.

-*rihanna changed her icon to a screenshot of a text from azealia banks and then changed it to a kiss ???????????? pic.twitter.com/13YeTwEDgE
+*rihanna changed her icon to a screenshot of a text from azealia banks and then changed it to a kiss???????????? pic.twitter.com/13YeTwEDgE

 — ✌ (@rxyxbieber) February 10, 2017